Magewire-Driven Forms in Hyva Checkout

 }

 Form modifiers for Magewire-driven forms can hook into various lifecycle events to customize behavior.
-Additionally, we have the option to extend the base form on various triggers including form:init, form:build:magewire, and form:execute:submit:magewire.
+You can extend the base form on triggers including form:init, form:build:magewire, and form:execute:submit:magewire.

-autocompleteattribute set tooff. - An advanced form validation rule
+autocompleteattribute tooffon the email field. - Adds an advanced form validation rule

-- The submit button element, along with a custom
+- Creates and adds a submit button element with a custom "Submit" label.

-initMagewireFormForGuestDetails($el, $wire)via ax-dataattribute on the form. - Setting a
+initMagewireFormForGuestDetails($el, $wire)via ax-dataattribute on the form. - Sets a

-wire:loading.attrattribute asdisabledon each field. - Hiding both the submit element and password field if the customer email address is non-existent.
+wire:loading.attrattribute asdisabledon each field. - Hides both the submit element and password field when the customer email address is non-existent.

-- Making the fields compatible with the Magewire component by setting a
+- Makes each field compatible with the Magewire component by setting a

-This example demonstrates a form modifier with multiple hooks for the Guest Details form:
+The following modifier class registers multiple hooks for the Guest Details form:

 <?php